 The more bets added to the parlay, the bigger the potential payout and the bigger the risk, as all bets in the parlay must win for the entire parlay to pay out.

 The majority of parlays will end up with a line at plus money.
 Each fixture within a parlay is considered a "leg."
 Most books will allow anywhere from 2-12 games in an NBA parlay.

 If you're solely betting the Milwaukee Bucks, you're getting them at -120.
 By parlaying the Bucks with the Warriors at +140, the bet turns into plus money.
 Now the parlay is listed at +340 odds.

 |Moneyline: Milwaukee Bucks (-120)|

 Prop bets: Betting on player performance and more

 Prop bets are a rapidly growing way to bet on basketball, allowing you to wager on different aspects of the game – not just the final score.

-Prop bets can focus on game events as well as a team's performance and individual player performances.
-Examples of game and player props include betting on the first team to 15 points, a team's total three-pointers made, or a player's combined points, rebounds, and assists.
+NBA prop bets can focus on game events as well as a team's performance and individual player performances.
+Examples of game and NBA player props odds include betting on the first team to 15 points, a team's total three-pointers made, or a player's combined points, rebounds, and assists.

 Listed below are Kevin Durant's and James Harden's over/under for total points scored in a single game.
-All you have to do is pick whether or not either player scores more than or less than the designated number set by the sportsbook.
+You must pick whether or not either player scores more than or less than the designated number set by the sportsbook.
 In this case, the Over/Under are both listed at -120, meaning the sportsbook favors neither scenario.